Questions and answers about the offer to Banco Sabadell shareholders

 - VA’s intention is to boost the growth of the combined bank: it has calculated a capacity to lend an additional €5 billion per year to households and businesse

-- In any event, even without a merger, the transaction remains attractive, as most of the synergies would be achieved.
+- Even without a merger, the transaction remains attractive, as most of the synergies would be achieved.

 - BBVA has made an estimate, based on public information, of the potential cost of breaking up these existing alliances.